Numerical Continuation of Invariant Solutions of the Complex Ginzburg-Landau Equation: Invariant Solutions of the CGLE and their Properties

 Note that the meaning of the space-periodicity boundary condition \refEqn{eqn:cgle_bcs} is that any solution $A(x,t)$ in the class of solutions of the {CGLE} that we seek has a subgroup in its isotropy subgroup $\cgleisotropy{A}$ which is generated by $(0, \Lx, 0)$.
 In other words we restrict, a priori, the class of solutions of the {CGLE} that we look for to the one that contains, at a minimum, solutions with symmetry \refEqn{eqn:cgle_bcs}.
-This allows us to represent $A(x,t)$ as a Fourier series \eqsp where $\km = 2\pi m / \Lx$ denotes the $m$-th wavenumber in the expansion.
-From the group-invariance condition \refEqn{eqn:cgle_invariant_solution} it then follows that the complex-valued Fourier coefficient functions $\am{m}(t)$ in \refEqn{eqn:xFseries} satisfy \eqsp for all $m \in \integers$.
-Because of the presence of symmetry \refEqn{eqn:cgle_bcs}, the solutions sought can be restricted to those with elements $(\varphi,S,T) \in \cglegroup$ having $S \in [0,\Lx)$.
+This allows us to represent $A(x,t)$ as a Fourier series

+where $\km = 2\pi m / \Lx$ denotes the $m$-th wavenumber in the expansion.
+From the group-invariance condition \refEqn{eqn:cgle_invariant_solution} it then follows that the complex-valued Fourier coefficient functions $\am{m}(t)$ in \refEqn{eqn:xFseries} satisfy